shrutikapoor08/devjoke/README.md

 ***

-### Question - Why do programmars work in basements?
+### Question - Why do programmers work in basements?
 They don't like windows.
 ***
 Ford is creating a line of electric cars that use Tesla parts and software.
 They're calling it Edison.